HunterBelanger/papillon-ndl/README.md

 ## Install

 ## License
-Papillon-NDL is provided under the terms and conditions of the CeCILL v2.1 license.
-This is a French equivalent of the GPL v3 license, and is explicitly compatible with both the GPL v2 and v3.
-The French version of this license is provided in the LICENSE file, while the equaly valid English version may be found in the LICENSE-ENGLISH file.
-The license is approved by the FSF.
-More information about this license may be found [here](https://cecill.info/).
+PapillonNDL is provided under the terms and conditions of the CeCILLv2.1 license.
+This is a French equivalent of the GPLv3 license, and is explicitly compatible with both the GPLv2 and v3.
+The French version of this license is provided in the LICENSE file, along with the equaly valid English version, which may be found in the LICENSE-ENGLISH file.
+The CeCILLv2.1 is approved by the FSF.
+For more information about this license may be found [here](https://cecill.info/).